Klaus Elk Books

 // --- 2.
 Update reference buffers

-x_head = (x_head -1) & MASK // Move the head-index one step back - circularly
+x_head = (x_head -1) & MASK_X; // Move the head-index one step back - circularly

-x_buf[x_head] = x; // Newest sample at lowest index
+x_buf[x_head] = x; // Newest sample at lowest index (again ignoring the wrap in the circular buffer)

 // --- 3.
 Compute ANC output y[n]